What is polio?

 The following are the most common symptoms of polio.
 But each person may have different symptoms.

 Abortive polio is a mild and short course of the disease with 1 or more of these symptoms:

 - Nausea or vomiting

 - Not feeling well all over (malaise)

 The symptoms for nonparalytic polio are like abortive polio.
 The infected person may feel sick for a couple of days.
-Then he or she may seem to improve before getting sick again with these symptoms:
+Then they may seem to improve before getting sick again with these symptoms:

-- Pain of the muscles in the neck, trunk, arms, and legs
+- Muscle pain in the neck, trunk, arms, and legs

 - Stiffness in the neck and along the spine